O7Oghany/O7Oghany/README.md

 - Hi, I’m Muhammed, an SRE and Cloud Architect specialized in Kubernetes, Go, and cloud migration.
-- I'm interested in distributed systems, cloud-native technologies, and event-driven architectures.
-- I’m currently diving deeper into AKS (Azure Kubernetes Service) and honing my skills in Terraform.
 - Reach me on [LinkedIn](https://www.linkedin.com/in/abdelmmu/).